1. Mark and copy the text in the box below

 Further reports that commercial exploitation of the unique karst countryside is being contemplated for the extraction of limestone and raw material for cement are causing alarm bells to ring not only in Europe.
 The involvement of international investors or parent companies is particularly worrying because of their proved disregard for local or national interests.
 The Slovensky Karst attained the rank of a World Heritage Site only 3 years ago.
 It is unbelievable that the proposed ravishment of this region has been allowed to reach even the pre-planning stage.
 It is to be hoped that this, and all further attempts to irreparably spoil a region of world significance, will be quashed unequivocally at the outset.

-~ have the World Heritage Site ‘Slovenský Kras’ designated a National Park as soon as possible ~ give your backing to inclusion of the Hrhov fishponds in the protected (buffer) zone of the proposed cross-border National Park ~ urge measures to put an end to the use of herbicides or pesticides in the Hrhov Fishponds and the Slovak Karst region and encourage better supervision of the fish-farms to ensure 'sustainable' management, and ~ support a ban on any new exploitation of natural resources in the Slovak Karst region and resist legislation to free mining and quarrying operations from environmental control.
+- designate the World Heritage Site ‘Slovenský Kras’ a National Park as soon as possible - give your backing to inclusion of the Hrhov fishponds in the protected (buffer) zone of the proposed cross-border National Park - take measures to put an end to the use of herbicides/pesticides in the Hrhov Fishponds and the Slovak Karst region and encourage better supervision of the fish-farms to ensure 'sustainable' management, and - support a ban on any new exploitation of natural resources in the Slovak Karst region and resist legislation to free mining and quarrying operations from environmental control.

 Finally, we draw your attention to the fact that the Republic of Slovakia is legally bound by, or is signatory to, the following international treaties and conventions:

-· Convention on Biological Diversity, (SR Signatory 1994) · Convention on the Protection of European Bats, (SR Signatory 1998) · Ramsar Convention (Convention on Wetlands), (CSFR Signatory 1990) · Bonn Convention (Convention on Migratory Species), 1992 · Bern Convention, 1994 (Convention on the conservation of European wildlife and natural habitats) · World Heritage Convention, (CSFR Signatory 1991)
+· Convention on Biological Diversity, (SR Signatory 1994) · Convention on the Protection of European Bats, (SR Signatory 1998) · Ramsar Convention (Convention on Wetlands), (CSFR Signatory 1990) · Bonn Convention 1992 (Convention on Migratory Species) · Bern Convention, 1994 (Convention on the conservation of European wildlife and natural habitats) · World Heritage Convention, (CSFR Signatory 1991)